 At the end of 2016, a documentary was shown on English channel ITV called “When Football Changed Forever” which outlined the happenings that occurred in the 1991-92 season in English football and how the top 22 clubs in the country broke away from the Football League and formed the Premier League immediately after that season.
 One of the principal reasons for the breakaway which was cited was a lack of ability from English clubs to compete in the transfer market for the world’s best talent.
 Two of the most significant transfers that took place in 1991 by English clubs were the transfer of Welsh international forward Dean Saunders from Derby to Liverpool for a fee of GBP 2.9 million and Manchester United buying Russian international winger Andrei Kanchelskis from Ukrainian club Shakhtar Donetsk for a fee of GBP 650,000.
 Whilst Saunders, then aged 27 was a good player in his day and won 75 caps for the Welsh national team, he was not amongst the elite players in the world.
 Likewise, in purchasing the then 22 year-old Kanchelskis, Man United were investing in future potential as opposed to investing in a ready-made player and one of the world’s best at that time.
 Compare and contrast these figures spent to Fabio Capello’s dominant AC Milan side, in the summer of 1992, AC Milan, splashed out a reported total of GBP 34 million on new players, such as GBP 9.4 million on Yugoslav midfielder Dejan Savicevic, GBP 10 million on French striker Jean-Pierre Papin and GBP 13 million on Italian winger Gianluigi Lentini.

 There were a number of reasons for this, firstly Italian clubs back then were a carbon copy of their English counterparts of today, multi-millionaire chairmen owned many of the Serie A clubs, even clubs not at the same level as Capello’s AC Milan such as Roman giants Roma and Lazio, Genoese club Sampdoria and southern giant SSC Napoli were able to attract stacks of international players to their squads.
 Secondly, in the immediate aftermath of the Heysel Stadium disaster which preceded the 1985 European Cup final between Juventus and Liverpool, English clubs were banned from European competition for a period of 5 years until the 1990-91 season, this ban on English clubs playing in European competition lowered the attractiveness to come and play in England.
-Equally, it meant that current English and other British international players who were starring for the top clubs in England left these clubs to sign for clubs on the continent or for Scottish giants Celtic and Rangers, who unlike their English counterparts were able to play in European competitions.
+Equally, it meant that current English and other British international players who were starring for the top clubs in England left these clubs to sign for clubs on the continent.
+This is said to have had a significant effect on Football Odds for English matches as many of the best athletes were no longer playing for English teams.
+They went to clubs like the Scottish giants; Celtic and Rangers, who unlike their English counterparts were able to play in European competitions.
 Finally, throughout the 1980’s at all levels of English football, fan hooliganism was rife and as a result crowds were affected throughout the whole of the Football League, which in turn affected the attractiveness of a product that English football could provide.
+That is until betting sites like FanDuel came about!

 After many discussions and negotiations throughout the 1991-92 season, it was announced on the conclusion of that season that a breakaway Premier League was to be formed by the top 22 clubs in English football.
 The fight for the television rights for the newly formed league was a straight battle between terrestrial channel ITV and News Corporation’s pay television operator BSkyB, more commonly known as Sky.
 The battle for the rights was won by Sky, who according to the aforementioned “When Football Changed Forever” documentary, won the rights by a majority of 1 vote, that vote coming courtesy of the then chairman of Tottenham Hotspur, Alan Sugar.
 The first television rights deal which lasted for a 5 year cycle between 1992 and 1997 was valued at GBP 191 million between all the clubs, however, the value of the rights quickly skyrocketed, rising to GBP 670 million between 1997-2001, GBP 3.018 billion between 2013-16 and the now mammoth GBP 5.136 billion which lasts between 2016-19.
 The formation and current status of the Premier League has both its plus points and criticism.
 Plus points have included the upgrading and building of improved stadiums for English clubs and as Leicester winning the league highlighted in 2016, a large competitiveness throughout the league as a result of the equal television rights deal.
 Criticisms have included an increasing financial gap between the Premier League and the rest of the Football League, a perceived loss of identity, with a majority of the clubs now having overseas owners and how the formation of the Premier League and the massive power that it has accumulated has harmed the performance of the English national team who are as far away from replicating their 1966 World Cup triumph as they have ever been.
 Nonetheless, it was not just a new league that was born in the summer of 1992 with the Premier League, it was a global and financial juggernaut, whose power and standing is showing no signs of slowing down.